pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 - package **authors**
 - package **maintainers**

-:::{admonition} Authors vs maintainers
+:::{admonition} Authors vs. maintainers
 :class: tip

-_TODO from karen: It might be worth pointing out that there is no formal definitions for these terms, and projects can define maintainers and authors in a way that best represents their developer community?_

 When adding maintainers and authors, you may want to think about the difference between the two.

-Authors are generally people who originally created / designed developed the package.
-And people who add new functionality to the package.
+Authors generally include people who:
+* originally created / designed developed the package and
+* people who add new functionality to the package.

 Whereas maintainers are the people that are currently, actively working on the project.
 It is often the case that there is overlap in authors and maintainers.
 As such these lists may be similar or the same.

 A good example of when the lists might diverge is sometimes you have a package where an initial author developed it and then stepped down as a maintainer to move on to other things.
 This person may continue to be considered an author but no longer actively maintains the package.

+It is important to note there that there are many ways define author vs maintainer and we don't prescribe a single approach in this tutorial.

+However, we encourage you to consider carefully, for PyPI publication, who you want to have listed as authors and maintainers on your PyPI landing page.
 :::

 When you add authors and maintainers you need to use a format that will look like a Python list with a dictionary within it type of format: